hroncok/python-minimization/document.md

 If we don't get upstream support for following symbolic links, we might ship the duplicate bytecode cache files and change them to a hardlink in RPM scriptlet / trigger (if they are on the same filesystem, which is very likely).

-Alternatively, we might change the way the source and bytecode caches are prioritized on import time, with upstream coordination, to allow having the non-optimized `.pyc` file in just one location without loosing the benefits of having the source files.
-Such as having an (optionally compressed) source file in a `__pysource__` directory and load it when showing tracebacks.
+Alternatively, we might change the way the source and bytecode caches are prioritized on import time, with upstream coordination, to allow having the non-optimized `.pyc` file in just one location without losing the benefits of having the source files.
+Such as having an (optionally compressed) source file in a `__pysource__` directory and loading it when showing tracebacks.

 ### Solution 8: Compress .pyc files

-We might propose an upstream change (pioneered in Fedora) to add option to compress the `.pyc` files.
-We would add a "compressed" flag to `.pyc` header, and we would change `importlib` to unzip the payload before unmarshalling (deserializing) the bytecode.
+We might propose an upstream change (pioneered in Fedora) to add an option to compress the `.pyc` files.
+We would add a "compressed" flag to the `.pyc` header, and we would change `importlib` to unzip the payload before unmarshalling (deserializing) the bytecode.

 This would potentially save **10.2 MiB / 27.2%**, but it might have negative impact on performance.
 The number is based on actually zipping each individual `.pyc` file, not on only compressing the content.